Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. The system shall store training questions in a separate database table from answers.
 2. The system shall allow users to access training questions without answers by default.
 3. The system shall include a toggle option that lets users view or hide answers when reviewing training questions.

+#### **System Requirements:**
+1. The system shall use a structured relational database to store questions and answers in separate tables.
+2. The system shall implement an access control mechanism to prevent unauthorized users from viewing answers.
+3. The system shall log when and by whom an answer is viewed or modified.